-Joyce Putnam, his wife of 45 years, has always worked by his side and is a tremendous support to his veterinary career.
-The couple enjoys helping pets have a happy and comfortable life, and enjoy good movies and good books together.
-Their pets include a Cavalier King Charles Spaniel, MoneyPenny, and a Havana Brown cat, D'Vita.
-Their daughter is an animal veterinary technician and an avid cat lover with her two cats, but MoneyPenny has won her heart.
+His pets include a Cavalier King Charles Spaniel, MoneyPenny, and a Havana Brown cat, D'Vita.
+His daughter is an animal veterinary technician and an avid cat lover with her two cats, but MoneyPenny has won her heart.

 Make a donation on Dr. Putnam's behalf

 Kirk Thor is the Vice President of Talent Management & Organization Development at Flowserve.
 Kirk came from JCPenney where he served as VP of Talent Management.
 In previous roles, Kirk was VP of Talent Management at Centex Corporation and also led the Organization Development team at Walt Disney World.
 Kirk has spent the last 13 years consulting to the NFL where he assesses draft picks and predicts delinquent behavior in professional athletes.
 Kirk’s began his career at the Pentagon profiling candidates for selection and performance in Special Forces and covert operations.